Nepal visa for US citizens online

 Nepal tourist visa for US citizens

-Nepal visa for US citizens
+Nepal entry requirements for US citizens

 Nepal offers a tourist visa, which can be applied for online or at Kathmandu airport and several land checkpoints.
 Visas are available for 15, 30 or 90 days, at a cost of 30, 50 or 125 USD respectively.
 It is advisable to apply in advance to avoid delays or complications on arrival, especially during peak tourist periods.
 US citizens must ensure that their passport is valid for at least six months beyond the date of entry into Nepal.
 If necessary, visas can also be extended up to a maximum of 150 days per calendar year.